 Since his days as a medical student, Conan Doyle had been interested in parapsychology and he had read and studied phenomena most of his life.
 After losing his eldest son, Kingsley, of pneumonia at the close of the great war, Conan Doyle became totally open about his belief in spiritualism, hoping to contact his boy.
 He also had specific ideas about the afterlife.
 In the last years of his life as his health slowly failed, he held nightly séances at home and underwrote the establishment of a psychic bookshop, library and museum.
 He spoke in Paris as acting president of the International Spiritualist Congress.

-Conan Doyle died of heart and kidney failure 7/07/1930 in Crowborough.
+Conan Doyle died of heart and kidney failure at 9:30 AM on 7 July 1930 in Crowborough, aged 71.
 Many sincere attempts to contact him after his death met with failure.

 - associate relationship with Bentley, George (born 7 June 1828)